SREDH-Consortium/OpenDeID-Corpus/README.md

 # OpenDeID

-- If you are looking for OpenDeID please refer to https://github.com/TCRNBioinformatics/OpenDeID
-- The OpenDeID corpus is used to design and develop OpenDeID pipeline.
+- The OpenDeID corpus is used to design and develop OpenDeID.

-# OpenDeID Corpus
-The 2022 updated corpus is at https://github.com/TCRNBioinformatics/OpenDeID-Corpus2

 ## About HSA Biobank